 This guide walks administrators through updating runner metadata without opening a pull request.
-The update-runner-runtime.yml
+The update-runner-runtime.yml workflow edits the requirements*.json files and pushes the change to the default branch.

 The job runs on a GitHub-hosted Ubuntu runner.

-Name | Description | Example |
+| Name | Description | Example |

 runner_key |

-Key of the runner entry in requirements*.json . |
+Key of the runner entry in requirements*.json. |

 self-hosted-windows-lv-integration |